How Does the Pretraining Distribution Shape In-Context Learning? A Fundamental Trade-Off: Experimental Validation

 \subsection{Linear Regression}

-We first consider the linear regression setting introduced in \cref{ex:lr} where each $\task \in \R^\taskdim$ defines a linear regression task $\out_i = \task^T \inp_i + \epsilon_i$ for $i=1,...,64$ where 64 is the context length.
-During pretraining, we sample $\task$ according to four different distributions, where the distributions have the same location and scale but different tail decay.
-We consider Student-$t$ distributions with different shape parameters.
-In~\cref{fig:lr_t_dist_weight}, we see that the performance for small task shifts, the normal distribution prior is the highest performing, but for larger shifts the heavier tailed distributions perform better.
+We first consider the linear regression setting (\cref{ex:lr}) where each $\task \in \R^\taskdim$ defines a linear regression task $\out_i = \task^T \inp_i + \epsilon_i$ for $i=1,...,64$ where 64 is the context length.
+During pretraining, we sample $\task$ according to different Student-$t$ distributions, with the same location and variance but different shape parameters $\nu$ and thus different tail heaviness.

-\paragraph{Reweighting.} To further investigate the predictions of \cref{thm:task_selection}, we consider reweighting the pretraining distribution: if we are given samples from a distribution $P$ but know that a pretraining distribution $Q$ exhibits strong performance, can we improve the performance of distribution $P$ by matching $Q$ via importance sampling i.e. $\mathbb{E}_Q[\ell(X)] = \mathbb{E}_P\left[\ell(Y) \frac{\mathrm{d}Q}{\mathrm{d}P}\right]$?
-We study this in~\cref{fig:lr_t_dist_weight} where we reweigh samples such that they are approximately uniform over the support of the empirical distribution.
-The results indicate small improvement in the performance under large shifts using the reweighting as compared to without reweighting.
+\para{Task identification.} The first prediction from \cref{subsec:main-summary} is that heavier-tailed pretraining distributions should lead to better performance under larger distribution shifts.
+To empirically validate this prediction without confounding effects from generalization, we first consider the case where the number of tasks used for pretraining is unbounded ($\nTasks = \infty$).
+The results in~\cref{fig:lr_t_dist_weight} show that for small distribution shifts, the lighter-tailed prior (higher $\nu$) performs best, but as the shift increases, the heavier-tailed priors (lower $\nu$) outperform the lighter-tailed ones, confirming the prediction of \cref{subsec:main-summary}.
+To further investigate, we also explore the effect of reweighting the pretraining distribution, see \cref{app:subsec:reweighting} for details.

-\paragraph{Generalization.} We next consider how the error behaves as the number of pretraining tasks changes.
-This allows us to see under which regime the tail parameter plays an important role, as \cref{thm:generalization} suggests heavier-tailed pretraining distributions require more samples to generalize.
-We illustrate this in~\cref{fig:lr_gen} for $n\in\{500,1000,5000\}$.
-The results validate the theory and indicate that for a smaller number of tasks, the lighter tail prior performs better whereas with more tasks the performance of the heavier tailed prior is improved.
+\para{Generalization.} To validate our second prediction from \cref{subsec:main-summary}, we now consider the case where the number of pretraining tasks is finite and study how well the model generalizes to unseen tasks as a function of the number of pretraining tasks. \Cref{subsec:main-summary} predicts that heavier-tailed priors require more samples to generalize well, so we expect that for small number of pretraining tasks, heavier-tailed priors will loose their advantage over lighter-tailed priors on out-of-distribution tasks.
+The results are presented in~\cref{fig:lr_gen}, which quantitatively confirms this prediction: for small $\nTasks$, light-tailed priors eliminate the performance gap with heavy-tailed priors on out-of-distribution tasks tasks, precisely as predicted.
+Thus, for small number of pretraining tasks, the advantage of heavier-tailed priors for task selection is offset by their worse generalization.